olewsaa/Yacht-computer/wifi2wifi/Readme.md

 In addition it turned out to be useful to have a cabled network also connected to the gateway.
-The OpenPlotter RPi is in addtion to be a plotter and a SignalK server also a nice all purpose computer with a 19" screen so having internet access is very nice.
+The OpenPlotter RPi is in addtion to be a plotter and a SignalK server also a nice all purpose computer with a 19" screen, so having internet access is very nice.
 Not to mention the ease of doing charts software updates directly.
+I used a different ip range for the cabled network, mostly to keep them separated.

 This project have a project page at : [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway]